 Vicki Brabham is a Eugene native, active in musical theater, jazz, choral, and church music for over 35 years.
 Currently she teaches piano & conducts the Gospel Choir at Lane Community College, is the Director of the Division of Musical Theatre at The Shedd Institute, and serves on the music staff at First Congregational Church.
 Highlights of 2016 included performing in the pit orchestra for the national tour of The Book of Mormon, meeting Burt Bacharach after performing a tribute show with the Eugene Concert Choir, and being invited for the first time to perform with the Eugene Symphony Orchestra under the baton of Marin Alsop.
 Now a happy newlywed, she enjoys a peaceful life with 3 cats, a tween, a teen, and her beloved.

-Earlier in his career, Greg sang professionally with Seattle, Tacoma, Kitsap, and Rainier opera companies (and other NW arts organizations), he has been a featured soloist and clinician for the internationally-renowned Seattle Men’s Chorus, and he taught for several years on the music faculty of Pacific Lutheran University.
+Earlier in his career, Greg sang professionally with Seattle, Tacoma, Kitsap, and Rainier opera companies (and other regional arts organizations).
+He has been a featured soloist and clinician for the internationally-renowned Seattle Men’s Chorus, and he taught for several years on the music faculty of Pacific Lutheran University.
 More recently, Greg taught voice, mentored graduate teaching fellows, and conducted ensembles at the University of Oregon, while pursuing doctoral studies in performance and conducting.
 Greg serves as a chorus master for Eugene Opera, and as Director of Music at Eugene’s First Congregational Church, where he conducts several ensembles and oversees a large music staff and hundreds of volunteer and professional musicians.

 As the dad of three rescue pets, he’s kept humble by his ‘tuxedo babies!’